apache/dubbo-python/README.md

 ---

-> #### 🚧 Early-Stage Project 🚧
-> **Disclaimer:** This project is in the early stages of development.
-Features are subject to change, and some
-> components may not be fully stable.
-Contributions and feedback are welcome as the project evolves.

 Apache Dubbo is an easy-to-use, high-performance WEB and RPC framework with builtin service discovery, traffic management, observability, security features, tools and best practices for building enterprise-level microservices.